 The Company pools qualifying vacation ownership contract receivables and sells them to bankruptcy-remote entities.
 Vacation ownership contract receivables qualify for securitization based primarily on the credit strength of the VOI purchaser to whom financing has been extended.
 Vacation ownership contract receivables are securitized through bankruptcy-remote SPEs that are consolidated within the Consolidated Financial Statements.
 As a result, the Company does not recognize gains or losses resulting from these securitizations at the time of sale to the SPEs.
 Interest income is recognized when earned over the contractual life of the vacation ownership contract receivables.
 The Company services the securitized vacation ownership contract receivables pursuant to servicing agreements negotiated on an arms-length basis based on market conditions.
 The activities of these SPEs are limited to (i) purchasing vacation ownership contract receivables from the Company's vacation ownership subsidiaries, (ii) issuing debt securities and/or borrowing under a conduit facility to fund such purchases and (iii) entering into derivatives to hedge interest rate exposure.
 The bankruptcy-remote SPEs are legally separate from the Company.
 The receivables held by the bankruptcy-remote SPEs are not available to creditors of the Company and legally are not assets of the Company.
-Additionally, the creditors of these SPEs have no recourse to the Company for principal and interest.
+Additionally, the non-recourse debt that is securitized through the SPEs is legally not a liability of the Company and thus, the creditors have no recourse to the Company for principal and interest.